 A number of scholarships are available to students that are administered and offered externally from national and international organisations.
 These scholarships are based on various criteria, and are usually specific to the purpose and/or values of the organisation offering the scholarship.

 Please note: We do not maintain any of the information contained within these links, and cannot guarantee that the information given is up to date or accurate.
 Please contact the external organisation involved for further information.

 The Australia Awards are prestigious international scholarships funded by the Australian Government and administered by the Department of Foreign Affairs and Trade (DFAT) that aim to develop leadership potential and stimulate lasting change by empowering a global network of talented individuals through high-quality education experiences in Australia and overseas.

 Bendigo and Adelaide Bank Limited provide a number of scholarships for year 12 students undertaking University studies (Undergraduate) for the first time in 2017.
 This Scholarship is aimed at students from rural and regional locations.
-Applications open 1/12/2016 and close 27/01/2017.
-Further Information and application details
+Applications are now closed for 2017.

 For more information, visit www.bendigobank.com.au/public/community/scholarships